USEPA/power-sector-dev-portal/app/public/content/datavis/charts/maps.md

       type: "do"
     - title: "Data Mapping"
       image: "/assets/images/datavis/charts/maps/bubble-mapping-do.png"
-      content: Data should be encoded in a bubble’s radius, not its area.
+      content: Data should be encoded in a bubble’s area, not its radius.
 A legend should make this clear.
       type: "do"
     - title: "Data Encoding"
       image: "/assets/images/datavis/charts/maps/bubble-encoding-do.png"